 We’re seeing it now in America, as people argue about who is or isn’t a “real American.”
 A football player kneeling during the national anthem?
 According to our President, he’s “a son of a bitch” who should lose his job and leave the U.S..
 A physician who performs legal abortions?
 “Pro-life” people continue to decide that “abortionists” deserve to be murdered.

 Men and women are more than the sum of their gender, race, sexual orientation, age, and any other demographic-identifier-du-jour.
 People are individuals.
 And while culture and economics matter, each of us makes individual choices.
 Not tribal choices—individual choices.

-Every time I say something that generates any controversy, someone inevitably dismisses it (without having to say anything thoughtful) by saying I’m speaking from White Male Privilege—not knowing if I’ve been blind since birth, or Muslim, or struggle with bipolar disorder, or have watched my sister get shot.
+Every time I say something that generates any controversy, someone inevitably dismisses it (without having to say anything thoughtful) by saying I’m speaking from White Male Privilege—not knowing if I’ve been blind since birth, or Muslim, or struggle with bipolar disorder, or watched my sister get shot when we were kids.